-In the case of equity and bond investments from developed markets other than Switzerland, currency risks are 80% hedged (equities) and 100% hedged (bonds) respectively, using currency forwards.
+In the case of equity investments from developed markets other than Switzerland, currency risks were hedged between 60% and 80%, depending on the currency pair, using a rules-based, dynamic process.
+The currency risks on bonds were once again 100% hedged using currency forwards.
 For economic reasons, currencies of emerging nations are not hedged.
 Derivative financial instruments are reported under the associated asset classes.